Thelastpoet/andika/readme.txt

 === Andika ===
 Contributors: ammanulah
-Tags: writing, AI, block editor, natural language processing Requires at least: 5.0
+Tags: Writing, AI, block editor, OpenAI, AI-assisted-writing Requires at least: 5.0
 Tested up to: 5.8
 Stable tag: 1.0.9
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Andika brings the power of AI to the WordPress block editor for seamless writing.
+Andika (Swahili for "Write") harnesses the power of AI to enhance the writing experience within the WordPress block editor, putting you in control of your content.

 == Description ==

-Andika is a WordPress plugin that uses natural language processing (NLP) and machine learning (ML) algorithms to enhance the writing experience in the WordPress block editor.
+Andika is a WordPress plugin that leverages AI technology to improve the writing experience in the WordPress block editor.
 With Andika, you can:

+- Write naturally and efficiently, producing high-quality content with the assistance of AI.
-- Generate high-quality, original content based on your topic and preferences
+- Maintain control over your content by directing the AI on what to write and how to write based on your ideas.
-- Automatically summarize your content for easy skimming and comprehension
-- Get writing suggestions and alerts for grammar, tone, and style
-- And more!

-Andika is easy to use and integrates seamlessly with the WordPress block editor.
-Try it out today and experience the future of writing!
+- Overcome writer's block, as Andika can complete your words and sentences for you.
+- Edit everything to ensure that the content is 100% original and truly yours.
+- Andika is designed for natural writers who love to be in control of their work, with AI serving as a helpful assistant in the writing process.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/andika` directory, or install the plugin through the WordPress plugins screen directly.
+1. Install the plugin through the WordPress plugins screen directly or upload the plugin files to the /wp-content/plugins/andika directory manually.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+Activate the plugin through the 'Plugins' settings in WordPress.
+2. Set up your OpenAI key from the Andika Menu (other settings are optional).
+Make sure to select the SEO plugin from the SEO settings.
+Choose the current SEO plugin you use on your website.
+You will find the Andika block when creating your post.
-3. Use the Andika block in the WordPress block editor to start writing smarter!
+3. Use the Andika block in the WordPress block editor to start writing smarter, faster, and under your guidance.

 == Frequently Asked Questions ==

 = How does Andika work? =

-Andika uses advanced NLP and ML algorithms to analyze your content and provide suggestions for improvement.
-Our algorithms are based on the latest research in the field, and are constantly updated to ensure the best possible performance.
+Andika is a helper AI that uses OpenAI models to assist you in writing better and faster.
+It employs Large Language Models to complete your words, sentences, and help you create original content.

+Andika is under active development, and soon you'll have even greater control over its content output, ensuring original content owned by you, the writer.

 = Can I customize the settings and preferences for Andika? =

 Yes!
 Andika provides a variety of options and settings that you can customize to fit your specific needs and preferences.
-For example, you can choose the tone and style of your content, adjust the level of detail in your summaries, and more.

 = Is Andika free to use? =

-Andika offers both free and premium plans, depending on your needs and usage.
-The free plan includes basic features and functionality, while the premium plans offer more advanced features and support.
+Yes, Andika is available for download from the WordPress Plugins Repository.

 == Screenshots ==

-1. The Andika block in the WordPress block editor.
+The Andika block in the WordPress block editor.
-2. The Andika settings panel, where you can customize your preferences and settings.
+The Andika settings panel, where you can customize your preferences and settings.
-3. Andika in action, generating high-quality, original content for your website.
+Andika in action, generating high-quality, original content for your website.

 == Changelog ==
 = 1.0.0 =
 Initial Release